rcoedo/koa-react-book-management/README.md

 * All the code is linted, following most of AirBnB js conventions.
 * For the asynchronous calls I'm using [fredux](https://github.com/trabe/fredux), a small set of middleware utils that I've done in my current job.
 It features a middleware capable of executing promises and launching standard actions based on the result of the execution (REQUEST, FAILURE, SUCCESS).
 * The styles are written in sass and autoprefixed.
-* Part of the layouting was done using flexbox.
+* Part of the layout is done using flexbox.
 * The styles are organized using a combination of the ITCSS and BEM css models.

 ### Backend